binny1446/formi/README.md

   '''
     1. What was your initial thought process when you first read the problem statement, and how did you break it down into smaller, manageable parts?

     When I first encountered the problem, I immediately recognized that the core functionality required was geospatial—specifically, taking a user-provided location (which may not always be clean or accurate) and returning nearby predefined points of interest within a certain distance.
 However, the real challenge wasn’t just in calculating distances—it was in handling human error in the input: typos, alternative spellings, or even vague place names.
-So my primary objective became building a resilient and intelligent location-query system that gracefully handles inaccuracies and provides relevant suggestions or results.

     To tackle the problem systematically, I decomposed it into several clear, interdependent components: